MohamudMussa/ims-demo/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Thank you to Vinesh and Aswene for teaching us Java / SQL